 R4-2 Modify Service Providers

-NPAC SMS shall allow modification of Service Provider data via the NPAC SMS-to-Local SMS interface or the SOA-to-NPAC SMS interface.
+NPAC SMS shall allow modification of the NPAC Customer Name attribute only of Service Provider data via the NPAC SMS-to-Local SMS interface or the SOA-to-NPAC SMS interface.
 Service Providers can only modify their own data.
 (Service Provider management from the SOA and LSMS applies only to the CMIP interface, not the XML interface)

 [snip]